DinaHamdan/FFM/FFM.markdown

 ## Raport :
-Refaire diagramm du MVC et de POO pour pour pptx
+Refaire diagramm du MVC et de POO pour pour pptx pptx prepare demo scenario with photo upload and wtih member posting a discussion refaire deploiement

-pptx
-prepare demo scenario with forms filled
+Add comments in english
+add html email restriction
 _________________________________________________________________________________

 ## CODE TO DO :
+fix $_SESSION and remove unacessary functions

-add javascript for animation for elements and gallery fir elements to appear  in homepage fix $_SESSION and remove unacessary functions
+Resize photos-upload to website - share link add javascript for animation for elements and gallery fir elements to appear  in homepage Hostinger deploiment
-Resize photos-upload to website - share link
-Hostinger deploiment
 //TODO Need to add algorithm to check for photo width and height and change it accordingly , imagick convert to webp php